thenexthub/Codira/docs/SequencesAndCollections.rst

 * **Stable** sequences, like arrays, should *not* be mutated by `for`\
   ...\ `in`, and thus require *separate traversal state*.

-To get an initial traversal state for an arbitrary sequence `x`, Swift calls `x.makeIterator()`.
+To get an initial traversal state for an arbitrary sequence `x`, Codira calls `x.makeIterator()`.
 The sequence delivers that state, along with traversal logic, in the form of an **iterator**.